Thermodynamics and phase transition in rotational Kiselev black hole: PHASE TRANSITION AND THERMODYNAMIC GEOMETRY

-where $H$ is the function of $r_{+}$ and $r_{-}$.
-Form above equation, we know that $R$ naively diverges at the extreme rotational Kiselev black hole when $r_{+}=r_{-}$.
-It changes the extreme condition to $M^{2}=a^{2}-\alpha$, in which the Hawking temperature vanishes and the thermodynamics will break down.
+where $H$ are the function of EH $r_{+}$ and CH $r_{-}$.
+Form eq.
+(168), we find that $R$ naively diverges at the extreme rotational KBH when $r_{+}=r_{-}$.
+It changes the extreme condition to $M^{2}=a^{2}-\alpha$, for this case the Hawking temperature vanishes and the thermodynamics will break down.
 This result is different from Kerr black hole.
-The other divergence of scalar curvature for rotational Kiselev black hole occurs at
+The other divergence of scalar curvature for rotational KBH occurs at

-Comparing with equation (\ref{168}) and equation (\ref{142}), we find them to be consistent.
-The heat capacity also becomes singular under fixed angular momentum, representing thermodynamically critical phenomena.
-Due to the existence of quintessential dark energy, the phase transition have been changed.
+Comparing with eq.
+(68) and eq. (\ref{142}), We found that they are self-consistent.
+The heat capacity also becomes singular under fixed angular momentum.
+Due to the existence of radiation, the phase transition have been changed.